-Synth Bass for Keyboard Players | 2 credits
+Virtual Bass for Keyboard Players | 2 credits

-Bass synth playing techniques and sounds are explored in this class.
+Virtual bass playing techniques and sounds are explored in this class.
 Extensive listening to the recordings of bass players and demonstrations by bassists in class introduce keyboard players to the stylistic elements that make an effective bass part.
-Synth bass sounds are examined and replicated through synthesizer plug-ins in the DAW.
+Virtual bass sounds are examined and replicated through plug-ins in the DAW.
 This class consists of a weekly two-hour lecture/lab.